cbascom/devise-radius-authenticatable/README.md

     rails generate devise_radius_authenticatable:install <IP> <SECRET> [options]

 This will update the devise.rb initializer.
-The <IP> and <SECRET> parameters specify the IP address and shared secret for the radius server.
-There are also some options you can pass to the generator:
+The IP and SECRET parameters specify the IP address and shared secret for the radius server.
+There are also some options you can pass to the generator to customize some default settings:

 Options: